What really is fearful parenting? Have you ever wondered whether you might be engaging with it?

-Let’s look at the destructive effects of paranoia on our children.
-That way we can know how we affect our children in so many ways and we can know how to handle the issue.
+As parenthood is concerned, we can know how our fears affect our children in so many ways and we can know how to handle these issues. let’s take a deeper look into some of the pointers here in this article.

-“American childrearing over the last few decades has transformed expected parental anxiety about the safety of one’s child into paranoia,” wrote Molly S. Castelloe, PhD.
+“American childrearing over the last few decades has transformed expected parental anxiety about the safety of one’s child into paranoia,” wrote Molly S. Castelloe, Ph.D.
 I talked about how parents act about their kids on my Parenting And Paranoia blog.
-Paranoid parenting isn’t just limited to the feeling that the world’s a dangerous place for kids.
+Paranoid Parenting isn’t just limited to the feeling that the world’s a dangerous place for kids.
 Fearing that your children will fail, that they’ll get hurt, and that they’ll make mistakes are part and parcel of it, too.
+That’s considered paranoia.

 Overprotective parents are setting their kids for FAILURE.
 Why is that?